Carlo Ancelotti: Real Madrid want Everton manager to return as Zinedine Zidane replacement

-Real Madrid want to reappoint Carlo Ancelotti as manager after making the Everton boss their No 1 choice to replace Zinedine Zidane.
+Real Madrid's move to reappoint Carlo Ancelotti as their manager is at an advanced stage, with the Everton boss set to replace Zinedine Zidane at the Bernabeu.

-Ancelotti previously coached Real between 2013 and 2015, and led the club to victory in the 2014 Champions League final against rivals Atletico Madrid.
+One well-placed source says the deal for Ancelotti, who previously coached Real between 2013 and 2015, to return to the club is "99 per cent" done.

-He also guided Real to Copa del Rey, UEFA Super Cup and Club World Cup glory that year, but was sacked in 2015 after ending the season without a major trophy.
+One outstanding issue is the compensation the Spanish side will pay to Everton, who appointed the 61-year-old in December 2019, although an agreement is understood to be close.

 - Aleksander Ceferin: Hard to understand Real, Barcelona, Juventus approach to ESL